 Understand Your Responsibilities

 Departmental administrators are responsible for ensuring there is adequate lead time available to complete a PIA in relation to other project deadlines.
 Departmental administrators should also be prepared to delay implementation of a new initiative if a PIA is not completed or forgo implementation entirely if a PIA determines the initiative will not be in compliance with the privacy requirements of BC's Freedom of Information and Protection of Privacy Act.

 Conducting a PIA is not a checklist exercise.
 It is a compliance and risk assessment process and a legislated responsibility under the Freedom of Information and Protection of Privacy Act.
 A proposed initiative may be assessed as non-compliant and, if so, may need to be rethought or abandoned.
 Don't assume that your initiative will not be affected by a PIA – another reason to start early and plan ahead.

 Phase 2: Gathering Information & Contacting Relevant Parties

 Gather PIA Inputs

-Inputs into the PIA include a description of the purpose of the initiative; the types of personal information that will need to be collected and how it will be used and disclosed; workflow diagrams; and a description of how different categories of individuals will be affected by the information collection (e.g. students, instructors, staff, alumni, donors, etc.).
-You can start gathering this information and adding it to the PIA even before the University has finalized a decision about the adoption of any new software system.
+Inputs into the PIA include a description of the purpose of the initiative; the types of personal information that will need to be collected and how it will be used and disclosed; and a description of the physical and technical security measures in place to protect the personal information.
+You can start gathering this information and adding it to the PIA even before the University has finalized a decision about the adoption of any new initiative.

 Identify Key Stakeholders